Neglecting competitive landscape analysis is a costly mistake—one that’s steadily growing costlier over time.

-Once you’ve answered each of these questions for each of your competitors, you’ve begun to build a strong foundation for your analysis.
-At a minimum, it’s important to differentiate between firmly established players—i.e., competitors founded years ago that have a relatively high number of employees and relatively high ARR —and emerging startups —i.e., competitors founded recently that have relatively few employees and relatively low ARR.
-Among the startups in particular, pay attention to which competitors are accumulating funding at high rates.
+Once you’ve answered each of these questions for each of your competitors, your analysis is beginning to take shape.
+At a minimum, it’s important to differentiate between established players—i.e., competitors founded years ago that have a relatively high number of employees and relatively high revenue—and emerging players—i.e., competitors founded recently that have relatively few employees and relatively low revenue.
+Amongst your emerging competitors in particular, pay attention to which ones (if any) are accumulating capital.

-Employee headcount, funding, annual revenue—as important as these metrics are, they alone won’t tell you the full story of your competitive landscape.
+Headcount, funding, revenue—as important as these metrics are, they alone won’t tell you the full story of your competitive landscape.
 To get a sense of who’s attracting the attention of your target audience, look at each competitor and answer the following questions:

 - According to Alexa Rank, how popular is their website?